simonwhatley/govuk-service-assessments/src/content/version-1/guides/live-phase.md

 ---
 title: Live phase
-subtitle: Learn how to continuously improve your live service.
+subtitle: Learn how to continuously improve your live service
 description: |
   You’ve been building a service to meet [users needs](https://web.archive.org/web/20150327102711/https://www.gov.uk/service-manual/user-centred-design/user-needs.html), and after your [public beta](https://web.archive.org/web/20150327102711/https://www.gov.uk/service-manual/phases/beta.html) you have a tested solution that is ready to release.
 layout: page